Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters: Numerical Experiments

+In the following cases, we run each ZO method 200 times and calculate the mean and $80\%$-confidence interval (CI) of the distance to optimality, i.e., $f(\bx_k)-f(\bx^*)$.
+Figure~\ref{fig:convergence:comp} illustrates the convergence results of these ZO methods.

-\textbf{Case 2.1a)} Solving the \textbf{logistic regression} problem \eqref{eq:logis} with $d=50$ and $N=1000$.
-We manually optimize the stepsize $\eta$ to achieve the fastest convergence, and the selected stepsizes are $1.5\times 10^{-2}$, $4.5\times 10^{-2}$, and $0.7$ for the HLF-SZO \eqref{eq:single:both}, the residual-feedback SZO, and the two-point ZO \eqref{eq:two}.
-Other settings are the same as Section \ref{sec:sim:prop}.
-The convergence comparison is illustrated in Figure \ref{fig:reg}.
+\textbf{Case 2a)}.
+Consider solving the \textbf{logistic regression} problem \eqref{eq:logis} with $d=50$ and $N=1000$.
+We manually optimize the stepsize $\eta$ of each ZO method to achieve its fastest convergence.
+The selected stepsizes are $1.5\times 10^{-2}$, $4.5\times 10^{-2}$, and $0.7$ for the HLF-SZO \eqref{eq:single:both}, the residual-feedback SZO, and the two-point ZO \eqref{eq:two}.
+Other settings are the same as Case 1a) in Section \ref{sec:sim:prop}.